-- Use the ear drops only in the affected ear, unless your doctor has told you to treat both ears. - Wash your hands thoroughly with soap and hot water before and after giving the drops. - You may need help from another adult to give ear drops to your child.
+- Use the ear drops only in the affected ear, unless your doctor has told you to treat both ears. - Wash your hands thoroughly with soap and hot water. - You may need help from another adult to give ear drops to your child.
 One of you can hold the child still and one can give the drops.
-You may find it helpful to wrap a small child or baby in a blanket to help keep them still.
+You may find it helpful to wrap a small child or baby in a blanket to help keep them still. - Shake the bottle and remove the cap. - Your child needs to have their head tilted to one side.
+(They could rest their head on a pillow.)